driftavalli/ONF-Certified-Associate-Study-notes/Study_Notes.md

   * If you want a peek at the actual standards, the [IEEE] (https://www.ieee.org/) provides free downloads of the standards through their [Get Program] (https://standards.ieee.org/about/get/802/802.3.html).
   * [Cisco] (www.cisco.com) also has a pretty decent book on the Ethernet standards.
 Access it [here] (http://www.cisco.com/c/en/us/td/docs/net_mgmt/active_network_abstraction/3-7/reference/guide/ANARefGuide37/ethrnt.html)
 4. Collision domains and broadcast domains:
-  Any decent entry level study should have materials on both of these topics.
-I have sourced a variety of sites online.
+   Any decent entry level certification study guide should have materials on both of these topics.

+   A collision domain is a part of a network where packet collisions can occur  (OSI layer 1).
+A broadcast domain contains all devices that can reach each other at the data link layer (OSI layer 2) by using a broadcast.
+A collision domain would be created by a hub while a broadcast domain would be created by a switch.
+Routers do not forward broadcasts hence the separate broadcast domains.

+   I have also added a variety of sources found online.
   * Collision domains: [Wikipedia] (https://en.wikipedia.org/wiki/Collision_domain) to the rescue again: _"A collision domain is a section of a network connected by a shared medium or through repeaters where data packets can collide with one another when being sent, particularly when using early versions of Ethernet.
 A network collision occurs when more than one device attempts to send a packet on a network segment at the same time."_ See also Cisco's [learning network] (https://learningnetwork.cisco.com/thread/1734).
 See also [Study CCNA] (http://study-ccna.com/collision-broadcast-domain) for another good explanation.
-  * Broadcast domains: From [Wikipedia] (https://en.wikipedia.org/wiki/Broadcast_domain): -"A broadcast domain is a logical division of a computer network, in which all nodes can reach each other by broadcast at the data link layer.
+  * Broadcast domains: From [Wikipedia] (https://en.wikipedia.org/wiki/Broadcast_domain): _"A broadcast domain is a logical division of a computer network, in which all nodes can reach each other by broadcast at the data link layer.
 A broadcast domain can be within the same LAN segment or it can be bridged to other LAN segments."_

 5. Function of routers and switches
-  * Alpha
-  * Bravo
+  * Switches create a network.
+A network switch connects multiple computers together within one local area network (LAN).
+  * Routers connect networks.
+A router links computers /resources in one network to resources in a different network.
+A router acts as a dispatcher, choosing the best path for information to travel so it's received quickly.
+Additional material can be found [here - Nutt.net] (http://www.nutt.net/2004/11/20/difference-in-hub-switch-bridge-router/).

 6. Routing Protocols (RIP, OSPF, ISIS, BGP)
   * Alpha
   * Bravo
 7. Optical network fundamentals – SONET/SDH, OTN
-  * Alpha
+  ######SONET/SDH:
+SONET is a set of standards that define the rates and formats for optical networks specified in ANSI.
+A similar standard, Synchronous Digital Hierarchy (SDH), is specified by the International Telecommunication Union Telecommunication Standardization Sector (ITU-T).
+SONET equipment is generally used in North America, and SDH equipment generally in the rest of the world.
+SONET defines optical carrier (OC) levels, electrically equivalent synchronous transport signals (STSs/STMs) and a synchronous frame structure for multiplexed digital traffic for the fiber-optic based transmission hierarchy.
+The SONET standard includes four  functional layers: the photonic, the section, the line, and the path layer.
+They correspond to both the physical and the data link layers.
+ * Photonic: This refers to the actual physical fibre-optic cable.
+ * Section: A section is a single fiber run that can be terminated by a network element (Line or Path) or an optical regenerator.
+The main function of the section layer is to properly format the SONET frames, and to convert the electrical signals to optical signals.
+Section Terminating Equipment (STE) can originate, access, modify, or terminate the section header overhead.
+A SONET STS-n signal is transmitted at 8000 frames per second (A standard STS-1 frame is nine rows by 90 bytes).
+Each byte in a SONET frame can carry a digitized voice channel.
+The first three bytes of each row comprise the Section and Line header overhead.
+ * Line: Line-Terminating Equipment (LTE) originates or terminates one or more sections of a line signal.
+The LTE does the synchronization and multiplexing of information on SONET frames.
+Multiple lower-level SONET signals can be mixed together to form higher-level SONET signals.
+An Add/Drop Multiplexer (ADM) is an example of LTE.
+ * Path:Path-Terminating Equipment (PTE) interfaces non-SONET equipment to the SONET network.
+At this layer, the payload is mapped and de-mapped into the SONET frame.
+For example, an STS PTE can assemble 25 1.544 Mbps DS1 signals and insert path overhead to form an STS-1 signal.
+This layer is concerned with end-to-end transport of data.
+			The first 3 columns of SONET frame are called Transport Overhead (TOH).
+The remaining 87 columns are called Synchronous Payload Envelope (SPE).
+The first column of SPE is called Payload Overhead (POH).In SONET, the data rate of an STS-n signal is n times the data rate of an STS-1 signal and the duration of any frame is 125us.
+Transport is achieved in SONET by packaging signals into containers.
+Section overheads are then added so that the signal and the quality of transmission are all traceable.
+The containers have two names depending on size: virtual tributary (VT) or a synchronous payload envelope (SPE).
+The path overhead contains data to control the facility (end to end) such as for path trace, error monitoring, far-end error, or virtual container (VC) composition.

-  * Bravo
+  *
 8. IP Network Services ( DHCP, DNS, ARP, NAT, ICMP)
   * Alpha
   * Bravo